Cerritos, California: Community and neighborhood parks

 Heritage Park, a community park in the center of the city, pays tribute to revolutionary America and the founding of the country.
 It re-opened to the public in 2002 with a refurbished colonial-themed play island and moat.

 Liberty Park, another community park in the western end of town, underwent massive renovation and re-opened to the public in February 2005.
 It features an updated community center, fitness center, rubberized jogging track and children's playground.
 Camp Liberty, a children's amphitheater within Liberty Park, has also been updated.

-Cerritos Regional Park houses the Cerritos Sports Complex, the skate park and outdoor swimming pools.
+Don Knabe Community Regional Park houses the Cerritos Sports Complex, the skate park and outdoor swimming pools.
 The unique characteristic is an artificial lake complete with sporting fish.
 Los Angeles County maintains 75% of Regional Park and Cerritos oversees the remaining 25%.

 The city also has 18 neighborhood parks near residential tracts, an executive golf course and two community gymnasiums on the Cerritos and Whitney High School (Cerritos, California) campuses.